Information for Prospective Students

 1. Prerequisites.

 Please refrain from sending us e-mails, if we mean this seriously, because we do.
 These lectures are designed to provide you with the necessary background and familiarise you with our scientific language.
-Other lectures by us or our colleagues are not adequate replacements.
-Your specific grades do not matter, but they must be passing grades.
-However, if we know that you are good, we can offer also somewhat more challenging topics that are closer to interesting open research questions.
+Other lectures by us or our colleagues have a different focus and are thus not adequate replacements.

 He will then make an appointment with you and discuss several potential topics with you.
 Everything is open, and you can choose freely without any obligations.
 Some topics can be offered by group members, others by Joachim Weickert.
 The person who offers the topic will be your advisor and your primary contact person.